UK minister says Brexit vote to go ahead in parliament

 European Union leaders are due to meet in Brussels on Thursday and there has been speculation that May might use that as a chance to press for changes to a deal that has angered both sides in the debate.

-The strongest opposition to May’s deal centers around the so-called Irish “backstop”, an insurance policy designed to prevent a hard border between EU member Ireland and British-ruled Northern Ireland.
+The strongest opposition to May’s deal centres around the so-called Irish “backstop”, an insurance policy designed to prevent a hard border between EU member Ireland and British-ruled Northern Ireland.

 Brexit supporters and May’s nominal allies in Northern Ireland’s Democratic Unionist Party say it could leave Britain forced to accept EU regulations indefinitely, or Northern Ireland treated differently from the rest of the United Kingdom.